rosbashlab/TRIBE/docs/source/index.rst

 License
 -------
-The project is licensed under the BSD license.
+This project is licensed under the BSD license.